Aliases for HDAC8 Gene

 GeneCards Summary for HDAC8 Gene

 HDAC8 (Histone Deacetylase 8) is a Protein Coding gene.
-Diseases associated with HDAC8 include wilson-turner syndrome and cornelia de lange syndrome 5.
+Diseases associated with HDAC8 include cornelia de lange syndrome 5 and wilson-turner syndrome.
 Among its related pathways are Signaling by GPCR and Disease.
 GO annotations related to this gene include transcription factor binding and NAD-dependent histone deacetylase activity (H3-K9 specific).
 An important paralog of this gene is HDAC3.

 UniProtKB/Swiss-Prot for HDAC8 Gene